Global cyber attack hit Auchan payment terminals in Ukraine

-PARIS A global cyber attack on Tuesday hit the terminal payments of French retailer Auchan [AUCH.UL] in its stores in Ukraine but the incident is now over, a company spokeswoman told Reuters.
+PARIS (Reuters) - A global cyber attack on Tuesday hit the terminal payments of French retailer Auchan [AUCH.UL] in its stores in Ukraine but the incident is now over, a company spokeswoman told Reuters.

 "Auchan was impacted but only in Ukraine.
 As a result payment terminals in the stores in Ukraine did not work on Tuesday.
 Today, however, they are working," she said on Wednesday.